abdullahalkafi-dev/dot_connection_app/user_api_documentation.md

 ### 5. Nearby Users Search
 - Default radius is 25km if not specified
+- Maximum allowed distance (maxDistance) in profile is 25km
 - If latitude/longitude not provided, uses your profile location
 - Both latitude and longitude must be provided together
 - Can combine with other filters (gender, interests, etc.)